-Though our engine delivers outstanding cinematic sound via simple stereo outputs, superb mixes require a learning curve just like the historic transitions from mono to stereo to surround meant big changes in the way sound engineers had to approach a mix.
-Today’s 3D mix is no different: you need to rethink your sound plan and Timber will help with the right tools and guidelines.
-This is where we excel: knowledge and service for to delivering to your clients and their audiences the best 3D audio experience imaginable.
+Though Sfera delivers outstanding cinematic sound via simple stereo outputs, superb mixes require a learning curve just like the historic transitions from mono to stereo to surround meant big changes in the way sound engineers had to approach a mix.
+Today’s 3D mix is no different: you need to rethink your sound plan and Sfera Post will help with the right tools and guidelines.

 Because 3D audio isn't as easy as these plugin developers suggest—a classic case of ‘If it sounds too good and easy to be true, it probably isn’t."
 (No pun intended!)
 There are three main reasons for this disappointment: